fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 While Islam recognizes the general idea of the development of life in stages, over a period of time, human beings are considered as a special act of creation.
 Islam teaches that human beings are a unique life form that was created by Allah in a special way, with unique gifts and abilities unlike any other: a soul and conscience, knowledge, and free will.
 In short, Muslims do not believe that human beings randomly evolved from apes🐒.
 The life of human beings began with the creation of two people, a male and a female named Adam and Hawwa (Eve).

-The Qur'an describes how Allah created Adam.
+The Quran describes how Allah created Adam.

     "We created man from sounding clay, from mud moulded into shape..."
     (Quran 15:26)